Ab

 Will this program attract more rodents?

 Rodents are attracted to the smell of food and easy access to it.
-Currently, households are placing food scraps into their trash bins, which do not securely close.
-Participating households can actually reduce rodent activity near their homes by moving food scraps out of their trash bins and, instead, placing them in the provided food waste collection bin.
-This will reduce odors when closed the lid is properly secured closed.
+Currently, households place food scraps into their trash bins, which do not securely close.
+Participating households can reduce rodent activity near their homes by removing food scraps from their trash bins and placing them in the provided food waste collection bin instead.
+This will reduce odors when the lid is properly secured closed.
 The bins have also been tested for odor and rodent mitigation.
 DPW continues to work closely with DC Health to identify any areas of improvement for rodent abatement.

 For any questions related to food waste collection, please email [email protected].